-DANGER If the robotic arm is collided during the movement, resulting in stopping, the robotic arm will report an error at this time, and the error must be cleared before it can be used normally.
+movement, resulting in stopping, the robotic arm will report an error at this time, and the error must be cleared before it can be used normally.
 Be sure to do a safety assessment before moving again to prevent collisions.

-CAUTION When the robotic arm is in certain positions, there may be a situation where the linear motion is unsolvable.
-At this time, the route needs to be re- planned.
+when the robotic arm is in certain positions, there may be a situation where the linear motion is unsolvable.
+At this time, the route needs to be replanned.
 For details, please refer to "xArm Kinematics-Linear Motion".